 How will the research and recruiting approach follow or apply research ethics principles— respect, justice, and beneficence—such as:

 - Include informed written consent and the right to withdraw without consequences

 - Avoid recruiting people known personally to researcher

 - Protect participants from mental and physical harm, exposure to unfair burdens

 Protect personally identifiable information (during and after data collection)

 In a table format, I include sign-off deadlines and milestones for:

 - Research in field

 During the research plan discovery, I will ask for input about turn-around times.
 Some clients can turn around approvals within a few days, others need a couple weeks.

-If I need to reserve a usability lab, I’ll do that now as well.
+If I need to reserve a usability lab or facility, I’ll do that now.